Maybe you're a non believer, but a visit to the Bigfoot Discovery Project just might change your mind about the existence of the elusive Sasquatch.

 Believe what you will, but consider this.
 It's a known fact, proven by found fossils, that an extinct genus of ape called Gigantopithecus existed from perhaps nine million years to as recently as one hundred thousand years ago, which stood as high as 10 feet tall, weighed over 1,000 pounds, and walked on two legs.
 (Sound familiar?)

 We're discovering all sorts of strange new species we never knew existed before all the time, like the bizarre looking deep sea Fangtooth and Viperfish creatures, for example.
-If you were to tell me that there's a fish in the deep sea that has its own reading light on its head, I'd say, "Pass the doobie."
+If you were to tell me that there's a fish in the deep sea that has its own reading light on its head, I'd think you were nuts.
 But they are, in fact, very real.

 So in my mind, this transplant from the Pacific Northwest (where about one-third of all claimed Sasquatch sightings are located) thinks most anything is possible.
 And until someone can definitively prove otherwise, without a doubt, chances are that Bigfoot is real.

 Decide for yourself once you visit the museum – it's definitely worth 10-15 minutes of your time as a roadside attraction among the beautiful redwoods.
 It's only about eight miles away from Santa Cruz and Beach Haven at Seabright and is a pretty drive.
 You might even see a Sasquatch or two along the way.
+California ranks second among the Top 20 States for Bigfoot Sightings (with 427 reported sightings up to 2014).
 The cost is free but donations are encouraged and happily accepted.